shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/create-a-lending-marketplace-dapp-on-polygon.md

  function getAllLoans() public view returns(address[] memory){
      return loans;

 ```

-The second contract that we're prominently using is the LoanContract
+The second contract that we're prominently using is the `LoanContract.sol`

 Importing the dependancies for our contract.